jppope/Javascript-Study-Guide/howToLearnBreakdown.md

 Read tons of books on the subject.
 But when I was finally put in front of a DAW (Digital Audio Workstation), I was suddenly faced with all of these small issues the books hadn’t covered or didn’t cover in the early section.
 When I clicked on the timeline, the cursor didn’t snap to the beginning of each measure, something critically important for making sure your clips all start at the same time I learned later this was called “Snap to grid”, but just casually reading, I didn’t realize how important it was, even though it’s something you encounter immediately

 I decided then to just start tooling around, and I quickly learned what I would NEED to learn to really start going.
 I began to know what I didn’t know.
 I realized I needed to understand this timeline in and out to record, edit or play audio.
-I realized I needed to understand my audio interface and my input/ou!tput settings.
+I realized I needed to understand my audio interface and my input/output settings.
 I realized that things I THOUGHT would be important, like effects didn’t really matter until I was done recording.

-In this way, I was able to prioritiz!e my learning and make fast progress.
+In this way, I was able to prioritize!e my learning and make fast progress.
 I think it kinda applies to everything in life.
 You need to just jump in, fail a bit, so you can can figure out what exactly you need to learn, and then start from there.

 Mastering searching is super important.
 There’s a good infographic here.
 Also, interact and contribute to the community - whatever community it is.
 People like to help people, so just ask the right people the right questions.